Our Educational Philosophy and Curriculum

 Fostering strong doctor-patient relationships is a core skill stressed in our Family Medicine Residency Program.
-Along with following their continuity patients throughout their ambulatory rotations, our residents also make home visits to care for home-bound patients and those discharged from the hospital setting as needed.
-They also follow patients in the nursing home setting.
+Along with following their continuity patients throughout their ambulatory rotations, our residents also make home visits to care for home-bound patients and those discharged from the hospital as needed.
+They also see patients in the nursing home setting.

 There are many modalities by which learning is fostered.
 Evidence-based medicine is at the core and residents have a variety of resources available for patient care and learning.

 Morning and After12:00 p.m.
 Conferences are designed to offer an array of topics presented in the form of case-based conferences, interactive discussions, and board review.